Chronic Pain Can Be the Basis for Social Security Disability Benefits

 - Anything else about your functional limitations and restrictions that are due to your pain.

 Pain is a very subjective thing, and different people experience it differently.
 Two people can have the same injury or condition, but one may suffer from much more pain than the other.
-However, the Social Security Administration does not rely solely on subjective evidence, but requires objective evidence about your chronic pain.
+However, the Social Security Administration does not rely solely on subjective evidence — it requires objective evidence about your chronic pain.

 That is, there must be some supporting objective medical evidence about your pain.
 This objective medical evidence comes from your medical records and reports and is based on medical signs, symptoms, and laboratory findings.

 The objective medical evidence that the Social Security Administration reviews for your disability claim must show that there is a medically determinable impairment that would cause the pain that prevents you from working.
-That is, the doctor’s reports must show an underlying physical or mental impairment that could reasonably be expected to cause the pain.
+In other words, the doctor’s reports must show an underlying physical or mental impairment that could reasonably be expected to cause the pain.
 The impairment must be an anatomical, physiological, or psychological abnormality that can be shown by medically acceptable clinical and laboratory diagnostic techniques.

-Thus, your statements about how your pain causes problems and prevents you from doing things are not enough.
+Thus, your statements about how your pain causes problems and prevents you from doing things are not enough on their own.
 The Social Security Administration requires medical signs and laboratory findings that show the existence of a medical impairment that is consistent with your subjective evidence of chronic pain.

-The Social Security Administration rules are technical and complex, and the process of establishing a claim based on chronic pain can be confusing and frustrating.
-Having a Social Security disability lawyer working for you can take some of the worry away and increase your chances of success.
+The Social Security Administration’s rules are technical and complex, and the process of establishing a claim based on chronic pain can be confusing and frustrating.
+Having an experienced Social Security disability lawyer on your side can take some of the worry away and increase your chances of success.

-If you are not already represented by a Florida Social Security disability attorney, contact me for an evaluation of your case.
+If you are not already represented by a Florida Social Security disability attorney, contact us today for a free evaluation of your case and get connected with the help you need.